Devdharpatil/canvas-medium/Android_UI_Fixing.md

 **Priority**: Medium
 **Status**: Fixed
-**Affected Screens**: MainActivity (overflow menu) **Description**: Menu options had inconsistent response times and some would crash or do nothing when clicked.
+**Affected Screens**: MainActivity (overflow menu) **Description**: Menu options had inconsistent response times with potential crashes.
-**Root Cause**: No validation or error handling in menu click handler, potential race conditions with fragment transactions.
 **Fix Implementation**:
-1. Added try-catch block around menu item handling code
+1. Added robust error handling to menu click actions

-2. Added fragment state validation before navigation
-3. Created helper methods for common menu actions (filtering, sync)
-4. Implemented proper loading indicators during navigation
-5. Added feedback toast messages for errors **Verification**: All menu options now respond consistently and provide appropriate feedback, with no crashes observed.
+### UI-006: Article Card Image Issues

+**Priority**: High
+**Status**: Fixed
+**Affected Screens**: MainActivity, Featured Articles, Recommendations **Description**: Article cards were displaying placeholder images rather than actual content images.
+**Root Cause**: The image URLs in the sample data were unreliable or using incorrect formats, and the image binding adapter wasn't handling error cases properly.
+**Fix Implementation**:
+1. Created a SampleImageProvider class with reliable high-quality image URLs from Unsplash
+2. Enhanced the BindingAdapters.loadImage method to fallback to reliable images when URLs are problematic
+3. Updated FeaturedArticleAdapter and RecommendationsAdapter to use the improved image loading approach
+4. Created better-designed placeholder drawables with Material Design styling
+5. Added disk caching for images to improve performance and reduce network calls **Verification**: The app was rebuilt and now shows proper high-quality images in all article cards.

 ## Completed Fixes